makma/custom-element-devkit/readme.md

    If you decide to extend the provided layout, don't forget to specify the `block content` in order to provide the HTML basis for your custom element.
 1) Create a typescript file.
 Best practice is to name the file after the extension (e.g. sheets.ts).

+1) If you need additional NPM packages, install them to the root of the devkit project.

-1) If you'll need to have more typescript files, place them into a sub-folder.
+1) If you need to have more typescript files, place them into a sub-folder.

 1) Create stylesheets in ['.less'](http://lesscss.org/), ['.styl' (stylus)](http://stylus-lang.com/) or ['.css'](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/How_CSS_works) format.
 Import them from within any typescript file, in order for them to get compiled into a css file.
 If you're going to use an approach, that does not rely on an output css file, you don't need to do this.